SkylerBurger/city_explorer/README.md

 - **/weather**: a call to the weather path with a latitude and longitue will return a list of dicts containing times and summarys for a week-long forecast.
 - **/yelp**: a call to the yelp path with a search query will return a list of dicts containing information regarding the first ten restaurant results from the Yelp Fusion API.
 - **/events**: a call to the events path with a formatted search query will return a list of dicts containing information regarding the first ten event results from the Eventbrite API.
+- **/movies**: a call to the movies path with a search query will return a list of dicts containing information regarding the first 5 movie results from the Movie DB API.

 ## Change Log
 07-15-2019 - 1.2.0